ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-6-4.md

-# Building a Sense of Community Among Learners

-## Introduction

 In today's rapidly changing world, learning is no longer confined to the four walls of a classroom.
 With the advent of technology and online learning platforms, learners now have access to a global community of like-minded individuals.
 Building a sense of community among learners is crucial for their empowerment and unleashing their true potential.
 In this chapter, we will explore the importance of fostering a strong sense of community and provide practical strategies to achieve this goal.